Vacaville Pedestrian Accident Lawyer

 - Seek medical attention right away and follow your doctor's treatment plan.

-When a pedestrian is hit by a motorist, the pedestrian usually bears the brunt of the damage.
-This is because the pedestrian absorbs the full force of the impact while the motorist is protected with airbags, seatbelts, etc. As a result, many pedestrians wind up suffering serious bodily injuries, such as:
+When a motorist hits a pedestrian, the pedestrian usually bears the brunt of the damage.
+This is because the pedestrian absorbs the full force of the impact while the motorist is protected with airbags, seatbelts, etc. As a result, many pedestrians wind up suffering severe bodily injuries, such as:

 - Bone fractures and bone compressions